-When Laura Jones, a life coach, and her husband, a ballroom dance instructor and studio manager in Southampton, Pa., couldn’t find a natural deodorant that worked as well as the commercial ones, they developed their own.
-Realizing others were probably seeking the same thing, the couple started Arborstead, an Etsy shop where they sell all-natural, homemade deodorants, lip balms, baby powders and wood polish.
-After just a couple months in business and no marketing, the couple was earning an extra $100 per month selling their products online and at a local farmer’s market.
-By the end of the year, they expect to be earning as much as $1,000 per month from product sales — and that’s on top of their income from their regular jobs.
+When Laura Jones, a life coach, and her husband, a ballroom dance instructor and studio manager in Southampton, PA, couldn’t find a natural deodorant that worked as well as the commercial ones, they developed their own.
+Realizing others were likely seeking the same thing, the couple started Arborstead, an Etsy shop where they sell all-natural, homemade deodorants, lip balms, baby powders, and wood polish.
+After two mere months in business and no promotional efforts, the couple’s income from their product sales had already climbed to an additional $100 each month through online sales and at a nearby farmer’s market.
+Incredibly, they anticipate that by the end of this year, their revenue will reach up to a thousand dollars per month—on top of any earnings from other jobs!

-Starting a side job has become a common way to earn extra money, build job security and control your income.
-And it doesn’t have to be difficult.
+Establishing a side gig is an extraordinary way to generate supplemental income, diversify your sources of revenue and take control of how much you make.
+It’s also surprisingly simple!
 “All it really takes is to find a problem you’d like to solve and teach yourself how to solve it,” Jones says.
-In addition to creativity, successful side-giggers have confidence, grit and “lots of energy,” says Julie Austin, a serial entrepreneur who teaches a “Create Your Own Job” course for people who want to make money on the side.
+Besides creativity, those wishing to make an income on the side must have self-assurance, determination, and “lots of energy”.
+Julie Austin – a serial entrepreneur who provides courses in creating one’s job – attests to this fact.
 “If you pick something you really love to do anyway, it’ll never feel like work and will actually energize you.”

 Here are six promising side gigs that offer easy entry and the possibility of significant extra cash.